shehrum/voy_qa/README.md

 4. **Medical Disclaimers** - Clear notices for medical information
 5. **Example Questions** - Pre-populated examples to demonstrate capabilities

-The interface is designed to be:
-- **Accessible** - Clean layout with proper contrast and readability
-- **Informative** - Provides metadata about response sources and confidence
-- **Cautious** - Clearly labels low-confidence responses with warning indicators
-- **Educational** - Includes example questions to guide users

 ![Gradio Interface Screenshot](app_screenshot.png) <!-- Optional: Add a screenshot if available -->